vbrilon/Live-tracks-guide/docs/operation.md

 Virtual soundcheck
 - With the band muted, play stems to set FOH and IEM balances safely.
+- For IEMs, use Sends‑on‑Faders on each Bus to mix the performer’s balance; keep Bus taps Pre‑EQ so FOH tweaks don’t shift their monitors.

 Show operation
 - Use Ableset or your footswitch to start/stop/advance scenes.